Vocational Rehabilitation Benefits From Your Workers’ Compensation

 It is certainly possible that you will be able to return to the same work you once did, and if so, we want to help you get there.
 Taking the proper medical and legal steps is vital in that process.

 Our workers’ compensation lawyers have over 25 years of combined experience representing injured workers throughout the state.

-Please call us in our Baton Rouge or Metairie offices at 504-266-0253 or toll free at 800-711-9366 to schedule a consultation.
+Please call us at 504-266-0253 or toll free at 800-711-9366 or contact us online to schedule a free consultation.
 We are available 24/7 by phone and email, and we look forward to helping you understand your full legal options and getting you back to work when you are ready.